Jimsont/Home-Service-Robot/README.md

 ### Localization and Navigation Testing
 The task of this project is to pick two different goals and test your robot's ability to reach them and orient itself with respect to them.
 You will be using the ROS Navigation stack, which is based on the Dijkstra's, a variant of the Uniform Cost Search algorithm, to plan our robot trajectory from start to goal position.
 Steps
-- Create a 'test_navigation.sh' script file to launch it for manual navigation test.
+- Create a `test_navigation.sh` script file to launch it for manual navigation test.
-- Change terminal directory to "scripts".
-Then, launch "test_slam.sh" by terminal command "./test_slam.sh" Your robot should be able to navigate in the environment after a 2D Nav Goal command is issued.
+- Change terminal directory to `scripts`.
+Then, launch `test_slam.sh` by terminal command `./test_slam.sh` Your robot should be able to navigate in the environment after a 2D Nav Goal command is issued.
 You will create a `pick_objects.sh` file that will send multiple goals for the robot to reach.
 The robot travels to the desired pickup zone, displays a message that it reached its destination, waits 5 seconds, travels to the desired drop off zone, and displays a message that it reached the drop off zone."